請更新您的瀏覽器

 It’s also political.
 Leaders like Aung San Suu Kyi and former generals have used mohinga photo-ops to signal populism.
 The dish’s roots stretch back to pre-colonial times, but today it is a unifier, poured from tin pots into bowls of soft power.

 For Singapore’s founding father Lee Kuan Yew, breakfast was an extension of policy.
-For decades, he ate a minimalist meal: soft douhua, or soy curd, without syrup, sometimes accompanied by toast and kaya, or warm soya milk.
-It was delivered in a red tiffin box each morning, often with the day’s briefings.
+For decades, he ate a minimalist meal: soft douhua, or soy curd, without syrup, sometimes accompanied by toast and kaya, washed down with room-temperature water; he did not take tea or coffee with breakfast.
+This austere meal was delivered in a tiffin box each morning.

 It was a message.
 According to longtime aides, Lee viewed food the way he viewed governance: efficient, restrained, rooted in tradition but not indulgent.
-He avoided coffee or tea, preferring water at room temperature.
 It was a monk-like breakfast for a man who built a modern city-state, and in its modesty, a legacy.

 NOW READ